|

 a general rule, you should try to learn about the new security aspects

-of Vista.
-Without understanding what Vista does, you may be limited
+of Vista or 7.
+Without understanding what Vista or 7 does, you may be

-in how you can use your computer.
-But if you understand the restrictions
+limited in how you can use your computer.
+But if you understand the

-that Vista puts on certain areas of your system, you should have good
+restrictions that Vista or 7 puts on certain areas of your system, you

 Important